-The assorted manuscripts of Codex Yale 24 date from the Renaissance and are mostly concerned with astronomy, the calendar and on how to make and use instruments such as the quadrant and the astrolabe.
-The monastery at Melk had connections to both the University of Vienna and the First Viennese School of Astronomers and Mathematicians.
-This latter included the important figures, Johannes of Gmunden (1380/1384-1442), Georg Aunpekh, generally known as Georg von Peuerbach (1423-1461) and Johannes Müller of Königsberg, known as Regiomontanus (1436-1476).
-Of the thirty-two works in the codex, two are by Johannes of Gmund, eight are by Peuerbach and two are by Regiomontanus.
-Towards the end of the codex there is a text by the theologian, philosopher and mathematician, Nicholas of Cues, who, otherwise known as Cusanus (1401-1464), was a cardinal and the Bishop of Brixen.
+The works of the codex are mostly concerned with astronomy, the calendar and on how to make and use instruments such as the quadrant and the astrolabe.
+Of the thirty-two works, two are by Johannes of Gmunden (1380/1384-1442), eight are by Georg Aunpekh, generally known as Georg von Peuerbach (1423-1461) and two are by Johannes Müller of Königsberg, known as Regiomontanus (1436-1476).
+This trio of hugely important astronomers form the core of what is known as the First Viennese School of Astronomers and Mathematicians and during the Renaissance, the monastery at Melk had contacts both with this school and with the University of Vienna.
+Towards the end of the collection there is a text by the theologian, philosopher and mathematician, Nicholas of Cues, who, otherwise known as Cusanus (1401-1464), was a cardinal and the Bishop of Brixen.
 For a partial, hand-written index see pages i and ii: https://findit.library.yale.edu.
+The most striking image of the codex is a summary of Peuerbach’s classification of the nine different types of comet.

 I. TWO KINDS OF ANALEMMA, THE ORGANUM PTOLEMEI AND THE OLD QUADRANT